mernst/uwisdom/Programs.md

 /etc/rc.d/rcN.d/.
 The one starting with "S" (start) is invoked when runlevel N is entered.
 The one starting with "K" (kill) is invoked when runlevel N is exited.

-// At LCS, to upgrade a Red Hat Linux machine with the latest security (or
-// other) patches:
-// ```
-//   # Prepare (can always determine mount point by executing
-//   # '/usr/sbin/showmount -e coua.lcs.mit.edu')
-//   mount coua.lcs.mit.edu:/scratch /mnt
-//   # Check status (a nice list of the rpms that require "freshening")
-//   # (Does this script need to have "/i686" appended to its pathnames?)
-//   /mnt/bin/amIUp2Date
-//   # Update
-//   cd /mnt/mirror.techsquare.com/redhat-7.2-ia32/suggested/i686
-//   # Don't do "rpm -Fvh *.rpm"!
-Select all the rpms *except* for anything
-//   # XFree86*, since my laptop's hardware isn't supported and that will prevent
-//   # X from starting.
-//   rpm -Fvh `\ls *.rpm | grep -v XFree86`
-//   # Unmount
-//   cd /
-//   umount /mnt
-// ```

 "chmod g+s dirname" sets the directory's SGID bit/attribute.
 Files created